 Build your core values and company culture around what your best team members bring to the table, and that in turn will help you identify who’s not fitting in, and what to look for when hiring replacements.

 Example: You hired Maria as a buyer, but quickly found she was capable at finance and accounting as well.
-You were able to take advantage of her skills from both a buying and financial planning side — she helped you develop your financial growth plan in a way that made the most sense for your product line.
+You were able to take advantage of her skills from both a buying and merchandise planning side — she helped you develop your financial growth plan in a way that made the most sense for your product line.

 Now, it’s time to reward Maria for her hard work by promoting her to a leadership position, where dedication and passion for both her personal success and the success of the business can inspire others.